-Will Coronato has extensive experience successfully trying cases and winning appeals in both state and federal courts around the country.
+Will has extensive experience successfully trying cases and winning appeals in both state and federal courts.
 He has led the defense for numerous Fortune 500 companies and other sophisticated clients who trust him to consistently deliver favorable outcomes to their most challenging and high-stakes disputes.

 Will’s notable achievements as lead trial counsel include securing a complete defense jury verdict victory on behalf of Pfizer and Wyeth Pharmaceuticals in a Massachusetts federal action alleging that Wyeth’s diet drug caused the plaintiff to develop primary pulmonary hypertension (PPH), a potentially fatal lung disease.
 As the first ever defense verdict in a fen-phen PPH case where a jury considered both liability and causation issues simultaneously, the victory was named 2015 Product Liability Impact Case of the Year by Legal Media Group Science Awards.